It will go down as one of the best Masters in history. Here were five big stories from the week...

 It was hard to watch as he threw away the chance of a first Green Jacket and second Major by going into the water twice on 12 and 15 to make two double bogeys.

-Of all the golfers to ‘choke’, we didn’t think it would be him after a phenomenal last year where he has closed out the BMW PGA Championship, Open, Quicken Loans National and Ryder Cup in style plus this year’s Arnold Palmer Invitational.
+Of all the golfers to ‘choke’, we didn’t think it would be him after a phenomenal 2018 where he closed out the BMW PGA Championship, Open Championship, Quicken Loans National and Ryder Cup in style plus the 2019 Arnold Palmer Invitational.

 Justin Rose missing his first ever Masters cut